 Notice: I’m an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

-Oftentimes, people reach for a glass of wine or cocktail to try to reduce stress.
+People often reach for a glass of wine or cocktail to try to reduce stress.
 Or cigarettes, junk food, or a drug.
 But these aren’t the best or healthiest options.
 There are natural options that can help calm your nervous system and reduce stress.
 This is important when your regular stress management methods aren’t working by themselves.

 There are quite a few herbs that work really well for a stressed-out nervous system.
 All of the herbs we look at can be taken as a tincture, as tea, or in supplement form.
 There are two categories of herbs that can be beneficial.
 The first category is the nervine herbs.
 The herbs in this group help to support and restore balance in the central nervous system.